North Korea threatens war with South over U.N. sanctions

 The United States had wanted to punish North Korea for the rocket launch with a Security Council resolution that imposed entirely new sanctions against Pyongyang, but Beijing rejected that option.
 China agreed to U.N. sanctions against Pyongyang after North Korea's 2006 and 2009 nuclear tests.

-Nuland declined to speculate whether the United States thinks the U.N. steps would change North Korea's behavior.
+Nuland declined to speculate whether the United States thinks the U.N. steps would change North Korea's behaviour.

 "What's been important to us is strong unity among the six-party talks countries; strong unity in the region about a positive course forward; and the fact that there will be consequences if they keep making bad choices," she said.